-6. The tenant was not present or represented at the hearing and I was unable to reach her by telephone.
+6. The tenant was not present or represented at the hearing and I was unable to reach her by telephone at the commencement of the hearing.
 This Tribunal's policies concerning notice requirements and hearing attendance have been adopted from the Rules of the Supreme Court, 1986.
-According to Rule 29.05(2)(a) respondents to an application must be served with claim and notice of the hearing 10 clear days prior to the hearing date and, where the respondent fails to attend the hearing, Rule 29.11(1) states that the hearing may proceed in the respondent's absence so long as she has been properly served.
-With her application, the landlord submitted an affidavit stating that tenant had been served with the application, by registered mail, on 18 August 2022.
-The associated tracking history shows that that letter was not collected by the tenant and it was eventually returned to the landlord.
-Nevertheless, according to section 42.(6) of the Residential Tenancies Act 2018, it is considered served on the fifth day after mailing.
-As the tenant was properly served, and as any further delay in these proceedings would unfairly disadvantage the landlord, I proceeded with the hearing in his absence.
+According to Rule 29.05(2)(a) respondents to an application must be served with the claim and notice of the hearing 10 clear days prior to the hearing date and, where the respondents fail to attend the hearing, Rule 29.11(1) states that the hearing may proceed in the respondent's absence so long as he has been properly served.
+The landlord submitted an affidavit with his application stating the tenant was served with the application, by registered mail, on 24 February 2023, and the associated tracking history shows that the tenant never did collect that mail.
+Section 42.(6) of the Residential Tenancies Act, 2018 states that where an application is sent by registered mail, it is considered to have been served on the fifth day after mailing-in this case, on 01 March 2023.
+As the tenant was properly served, and as any further delay in these proceedings would unfairly disadvantage the landlord, I proceeded with the hearing in her absence.